Mercury (automobile): 1980s

 1985 saw few revisions to the Mercury model line, largely in preparation for 1986.
 For the first time since 1980, the Cougar received a complete redesign of its interior, including an (optional) electronic instrument panel.
 As a 1985½ model, the Lynx underwent a mid-cycle update, adopting flush headlamps and a black-painted grille (in line with the Topaz).
+The Marquis (which shared much of its interior with the 1980 Cougar XR-7) underwent minor exterior and badging revisions.
 Intending to repeat the success of the 1970s Capri, Lincoln-Mercury began sales of the Merkur (see below), a captive import from West Germany aimed at European entry-level luxury cars.

-In 1986, Mercury made a substantial change to its mid-size line as the Mercury Sable was introduced to replace the Marquis.
-Along with a transition to front-wheel drive, the conservative design of the Marquis was to be replaced by one of the most aerodynamic sedans in the world (at the time).
-While sharing most of its body with the Taurus (including its doors, roof, hood, and front fenders), the two sedans were externally distinguished by differently-styled C-pillars, taillamps, and the introduction of a low-wattage "lightbar" grille, which would become adopted by several Mercury car lines in the late 1980s.
-To match the Sable, the Topaz underwent a minor exterior update, receiving composite headlamps and a lightbar grille.
-Lincoln-Mercury continued sales of the Marquis alongside its successor through the end of the model year (retiring the Brougham trim).
+In 1986, Mercury made a substantial change to its mid-size lines, as the Mercury Sable was phased in to replace the Marquis.
+Along with introducing its first 6-passenger front-wheel drive car, Mercury was replacing its conservative Marquis with one of the most aerodynamic sedans in the world (even sleeker than its Ford Taurus counterpart).
+Though sharing most of its body with the Taurus (including its doors, roof, hood, and front fenders), the Sable adopted a number of its own visible design elements, with blacked-out C-pillars (for a floating-style roof), vertically slotted taillamps, semi-skirted rear fenders, and the introduction of a low-wattage "lightbar" grille (a design adopted by several Mercury car lines during the late 1980s and early 1990s).
+Additionally, the Sable served as the design basis of the Taurus/Sable station wagon.
+To match the Sable, the 1986 Topaz underwent a minor exterior update, receiving composite headlamps and a lightbar grille.
+The Marquis remained in production through the end of the 1985 calendar year, with Mercury marketing both mid-size lines concurrently.